 - The 79 MW of solar energy currently installed in Connecticut ranks the state 17th in the country in installed solar capacity.
 There is enough solar energy installed in the state to power 11,000 homes.

 - In 2013, $143 million was invested in Connecticut to install solar for home, business and utility use.
 This represents a 154% increase over the previous year, and is expected to grow again this year.

-- Average installed residential and commercial photovoltaic system prices in Connecticut have fallen by 16% in the last year.
-National prices have also dropped steadily— by 12% from last year and 31% from 2010.
+- Average installed residential and commercial photovoltaic system prices in Connecticut have fallen by 14% in the last year.
+The price to install solar on homes and business has dropped steadily across the country — by 4% from last year and 37% from 2010.

 View more solar industry data.

 - Somers Solar Center was completed in 2013 by developer HelioSage Energy.
 This photovoltaic project has the capacity to generate 5 MW of electricity-- enough to power over 700 Connecticut homes.